Bogpan/spotify-rs/README.md

 # spotify-rs
 spotify-rs is a Rust wrapper for the Spotify API.
 It has full API coverage and supports all the authorisation flows (except for the implicit grant).

-Documentation is the a priority and will be added in the near future, after polishing up some things.
+Documentation is a top priority and will be added in the near future, after polishing up some things.

 The library is in its infancy and breaking changes will occur.
 Any feedback is appreciated.